 The EPFG director is Daniel Gregory from Kimba Transport.
 If you need any further information on the EPFG please contact Tim Gurney.

-T-Ports is a member of Grain Trade Australia.
+T-Ports Pty Ltd is a Corporate-member of Grain Trade Australia for the financial year 2022/2023.
 All grain received will be in line with GTA and other industry standards.